 - Price controls.
 Seamless steel pipe products, like most products in Mexico, historically were subject to price controls imposed by the Mexican government.
 Although seamless steel pipe prices were officially decontrolled in September 1989, the Mexican government maintained other price restrictions until August 1990 as an inflation reduction measure.
 In 1995, as part of its response to the Mexican economic crisis, the Mexican government sought to minimize inflation by promoting the gradual implementation of domestic price increases.
 Currently, domestic steel pipe prices are not regulated; if any price control regulations were reimposed in the future, Tamsa's sales revenues might be adversely affected. - Government control of the economy.
 The Mexican government has exercised, and continues to exercise, significant influence over the Mexican economy.
 Mexican government actions concerning the economy may have adverse effects on private sector entities in general and on Tenaris in particular.
 Further, the Mexican government exercises significant influence over Pemex and its budget for exploration, which largely determines the volume of Pemex's purchase of seamless steel pipe products from Tenaris.
 Economic plans of the Mexican government in the past have not, in many respects, fully achieved their objectives, and these and other economic plans of the Mexican government may not achieve their stated goals.
 Similarly, it is not possible to determine what effect those plans or their implementation will have on the Mexican economy or on Tenaris's financial condition or results of operations. - Political events.
 Mexican political events may also affect Tenaris's financial condition and results of operations and the performance of securities issued by Mexican companies.
 The Mexican political environment is in a period of change.
 In July 2000, Vicente Fox, a member of the National Action Party (Partido Acción Nacional, or PAN), the oldest opposition party in the country, won the Presidential election.
 He took office on December 1, 2000, ending 71 years of rule by the Institutional Revolutionary Party (Partido Revolucionario Institucional, or PRI).
 In addition, parties opposed to the PRI increased their representation in the Mexican Congress, and, as a result, the PRI lost its congressional majority.
 Currently, no party has a working majority in either house of the Mexican Congress, which has made governability and the passage of legislation more difficult.
-The next major federal election will be held in July 2003, when all seats in the Chamber of Deputies will be at stake.
+Major federal elections were held on July 6, 2003, with all seats in the Chamber of Deputies at stake.
+In these elections, the PAN gained approximately 30% of the vote, compared to approximately 34% for the PRI.
 The Senate will maintain its current composition until 2006.
-If neither the PAN (which currently holds 206 of the 500 seats), nor the PRI (which currently holds 211 of the 500 seats) gains a working majority in the Chamber of Deputies, problems of gridlock will persist in both houses of the Mexican Congress.
+Since neither the PAN nor the PRI gained a working majority in the Chamber of Deputies, problems of gridlock will persist in both houses of the Mexican Congress.